Cluster-Randomized Trials with Cross-Cluster Interference: Proofs

 By \autoref{aboundY} and \autoref{lintersect}, $\max_i\abs{\E[Z_i]} \precsim 1$.
 Since $\max_i \sum_{j\in\N_n} A_{ij}(1) \precsim n/k_n$ by \autoref{lnbhd}, $\max_i\abs{V_i} \precsim n/k_n$.
 Therefore,

 The argument in \eqref{covzz}--\eqref{varP2.2} can be applied to show that this is $\prec 1$.
-The one difference is that the above expression has $\tilde Z_i$ in place of $Z_i$.
-But these only differ because $Y_i$ in the latter is centered by $\mu_t$, unlike the former, and the centering cancels out when deriving the analogs of the covariance bounds \eqref{g902jghbwa} and \eqref{covzz0} using \eqref{e1290urt2g0}.
+The one distinction is that the above expression has $Z_i$ in place of $\tilde Z_i$.
+These only differ because $Y_i$ in the expression of $Z_i$ is centered by $\mu_t$, unlike the expression of $\tilde Z_i$, but the centering is immaterial since it cancels out when deriving the analogs of the covariance bounds \eqref{g902jghbwa} and \eqref{covzz0} using \eqref{e1290urt2g0}.